corrode/corrode.github.io/content/blog/bugs-rust-wont-catch/index.md

 We also had [Jon Seager, VP Engineering for Ubuntu, on our 'Rust in Production' podcast recently](/podcast/s05e05-canonical/) and a lot of listeners appreciated his honesty about the state of Rust at Canonical.

-If you write systems code in Rust, this is the most concentrated set of bugs Rust won't catch that you'll likely find anywhere right now, so let's take a look.
+If you write systems code in Rust, this is the most concentrated look at where Rust's safety ends that you'll likely find anywhere right now, so let's take a look.

 ## Don't Trust a Path Across Two Syscalls